 In the words of Other Minds Executive and Artistic Director Charles Amirkhanian, “As we look back at the nearly 200 composers we’ve brought to San Francisco for these gatherings, it seemed a good time to tip our hat to some of our most surprising discoveries who have gone on to make signal contributions to international concert life.”
 Tribute was paid to the late Australian composer Peter Sculthorpe, and the legendary Lou Harrison, whose final work, Scenes from Nek Chand, was composed for our 2002 festival.
 Among the many highlights were the U.S. premiere of Michael Nyman’s Symphony No. 2.
 The diverse roster of performers included the Del Sol String Quartet, National Steel just intonation guitar soloist David Tanenbaum, Miya Masaoka on koto, and Steven Kent on the infrequently encountered Australian didjeridu.

 In celebration of the Bay Area’s heritage as a pioneering stronghold of arts and culture, for the first time the OM 19 Festival presented an entirely Northern California cast of composers, including Mark Applebaum, John Bischoff, Joseph Byrd, Charles Céleste Hutchins, Myra Melford, Roscoe Mitchell, Wendy Reid, and John Schott.
 The disparate experimental worlds of jazz, laptops, DJs, and improvisation were gathered together in one place.
 Donald Buchla, pioneering electronic composer and inventor or the seminal Buchla synthesizer was featured.
 In the works of Charles Céleste Hutchinson, the intersection of visual and musical elements was explored.
 Their work is eclectic and not categorized by one musical canon.
 Perhaps this very eclecticism is what defines the “Bay Area Tradition.”
-Arguably, OM 19’s most unique performer was Lulu Reid, an African Grey Parrot.
+Arguably, OM 19’s most unique performer was African Grey Parrot, Lulu Reid.

 World music offerings took center stage at OM 18 including a remarkable array of woodwinds, from the soprano recorder of the world’s most widely-hailed Baroque recorder player, Michala Petri, to Anna Petrini’s rare Paetzold contrabass recorder.
 The ultra-long Indian bansuri, producing a remarkably tender low register sound was presented by the great Indian classical music master, G.S.
 Sachdev, accompanied by Swapan Chaudhuri on tabla.
 The genre-busting Scandinavian folk music trio of violin, recorder and violin, Gáman (which is old Norse for “joy”) enlivened the festival with music from the Faroe Islands, Greenland, Denmark, and Sweden.
 Korean multidisciplinary artist, Dohee Lee, gave a world premiere of Ara (2013) accompanying herself on a newly designed instrument, the eye harp.
 Other featured performers were the noted new music specialists, vocalists Amy X. Neuburg and Pamela Z, and the William Winant Percussion Group.